Tommy Fury

-Thomas Michael John Fury (born 7 May 1999) is a British professional boxer and reality television personality.
+Thomas Michael John Fury (born 7 May 1999) is a British reality television personality and professional boxer.
 He took time off from his boxing career in 2019 to star in the fifth series of the ITV2 dating reality television show Love Island.
 Along with his current partner, Molly-Mae Hague, he finished as a runner-up of the series.
 He is the younger brother of former world heavyweight boxing champion Tyson Fury.

 Early life

-Fury was born on 7 May 1999 in Manchester, England.
-His father, John Fury, is of Irish Traveller descent.
+Thomas Michael John Fury was born on 7 May 1999 in Manchester, England.
+His father, John Fury, is of Irish Traveller descent, while his mother, Chantal, is of Mauritian descent.
 His half-brother is former heavyweight world champion Tyson Fury.

-Professional career
+Boxing career

 Early career

 On 22 December 2018, Fury made his professional boxing debut, defeating Jevgenijs Andrejevs (10–102–3) at Manchester Arena in Manchester, scoring a four-round points decision victory (40–36).
 In his second bout on 23 March 2019, Fury defeated Callum Ide (0–26–2) via knockout in the 1st round at Leicester Arena in Leicester.

 In 2019, Fury took part in Love Island, effectively, halting his boxing career.
 Fury returned on 21 December fought Przemyslaw Binienda (2–26) at the Copper Box Arena in London, defeating him via technical knockout in the 1st round.
 On 13 November 2020, Fury defeated Genadij Krajevskij (0–11) via knockout in the 2nd round.

 On 27 February 2021 at the Copper Box Arena, Tommy Fury fought Scott Williams (0–9), defeating him via technical knockout in the 2nd round.

 On 5 June 2021, Fury defeated Jordan Grant (2–0) via a points decision victory (40–36).
 On 29 August, Fury fought mixed martial artist Anthony Taylor (0–1) on the undercard of Jake Paul vs. Tyron Woodley.
 Fury won by unanimous decision with 40–36 on all three judges' scorecards.

-Fury vs Paul
+Fury vs. Paul

 After defeating Taylor on Paul's undercard, it was announced that the two would headline on 18 December at the Amalie Arena in Tampa, Florida, US.
 However, on 6 December, Fury withdrew due to a bacterial chest infection and a broken rib.
 Fury was replaced by mixed martial artist Tyron Woodley.
 Fury vs Paul was then rescheduled for 2 August 2022 at Madison Square Garden in New York City, US.
 However, Fury withdrew again due to being denied entry into the US and was replaced by Hasim Rahman Jr.

 After withdrawing, Fury returned to the ring on the undercard of his brother Tyson Fury's fight against Dillian Whyte on 23 April 2022 at Wembley Stadium in London, in which he defeated Daniel Bocianski (10–1) via points decision victory.
 After defeating Bocianski, Fury called out Paul.

 On 27 January, it was announced that Fury vs Paul was rescheduled a third time for 26 February at the Diriyah Arena in Diriyah, Saudi Arabia.
 Fury defeated Paul via split decision with one judge scoring the fight (75–74) to Paul, while the other two judges scored it (76–73) to Fury.